gutenbergAPI/gutenbergapi.github.io/README.md

 # Gutenberg API

-This is an unofficial [Project Gutenberg API](https://rapidapi.com/rabahdjebbes6-VpFXFzqdF1R/api/project-gutenberg-api/).
+This is a stable and reliable unofficial API for [Project Gutenberg API](https://rapidapi.com/rabahdjebbes6-VpFXFzqdF1R/api/project-gutenberg-api/).

 ## Features